scythen60/WanderVR_Organizer/README.md

-If you use the included tmp.txt file, you can run "python waderscrape.py" to see if the database is being populated correctly.
-If that works, your setup is likely complete.
+If running "python waderscrape.py" populates the DB correctly, your setup is likely complete.
 </pre>